twbs/bootstrap-sass/README.md

 #### Rails 3.2.x

-For Rails 3.2.x, make sure that all the gems are moved out of the `:assets` group, and `config.assets.initialize_on_precompile` is set to `true`.
+For Rails 3.2.x, make sure that all the gems are moved out of the `:assets` group.

 ### b.
 Compass without Rails